Rome is truly a hot mess. It’s so spread out that it’s hard to figure out where the creative crowd hangs out.

 Without stuff like an “Art District” or the “Hipster neighborhood”, it’s just difficult to find out what are the cool places and events to go to.

-If you are the artsy type and you’re not sure where to find yourself in Rome, just read on 😉
+If you are the artsy type and you’re not sure where to find yourself in the Italian capital, just read on to discover the coolest art space in Rome.

 The Art Space